aanderse/LdapRecord.com/source/docs/configuration.md

 Only **one** can be set to `true`.
 You must chose either or.

-> {note} You **must** enable SSL or TLS to reset passwords in ActiveDirectory.
+> You **must** enable SSL or TLS to reset passwords in ActiveDirectory.

 These options are definitely recommended if you have the ability to connect to your server securely.

-> {note} TLS is recommended over SSL, as SSL is now labelled as a depreciated mechanism for securely running LDAP operations.
+> TLS is recommended over SSL, as SSL is now labelled as a depreciated mechanism for securely running LDAP operations.

 ### Timeout {#timeout}